 Where you fall within this penalty range is based upon the following:

 The seriousness of the violation.
-Could the violation harm human health/safety or the environment?

 The length of time the violation has existed.

-The diligence and cooperation of the property owner.
+The diligence and cooperation of the property.

 The owner's level of responsibility for the violation.
-Did the owner create or add to the violation?

 Code Enforcement staff strives to assist the property owner to obtain compliance.
 If permits are not obtained, a "Notice of Abatement Proceedings" will be recorded against the title of the property.
 This recorded document serves to notify the public of the violation and may prevent you from selling the property or obtaining refinancing or title insurance on the property.